 Calories in Scotch Whisky

-Scotch whisky, in its pure form, is relatively low in calories compared to mixed drinks or cocktails that contain sugary additives.
-A standard serving size of Scotch, which is 1.5 ounces (44 ml), contains approximately 97 calories.
-These calories come solely from the alcohol content, as Scotch is devoid of carbohydrates, fats, and proteins.
+Scotch whisky, when enjoyed in its pure form, is a relatively low-calorie option among alcoholic beverages, especially when compared to cocktails or mixed drinks loaded with sugary additives.
+A standard serving of Scotch whisky—1.5 ounces (44 ml)—contains approximately 97 calories.
+These calories are derived solely from the alcohol content, as Scotch whisky contains no carbohydrates, fats, or proteins.
+This clean nutritional profile makes it an appealing choice for those seeking a straightforward drink without additional macronutrients.

 Carbohydrates in Scotch Whisky